GETTING TO BHUTAN

 Travel by Land

-Samdrup Jongkhar is the only entry point in eastern Bhutan.
-The town borders the Indian district of Darranga, Assam and is approximately 150 kms away from Guwahati, the capital city of Assam.
-The journey from Guwahati is about three hours.
-Tourists entering Bhutan through Samdrup Jongkhar will take you to Trashigang, the largest district in the country, and from there over the lateral route to Mongar, Bumthang, Trongsa, Wangdue Phodrang and then finally into capital, Thimphu.
-The distance is about 700 kms and will take you a minimum of three days to reach Thimphu.
+Samdrup Jongkhar, in eastern Bhutan, serves as the sole entry point for those coming from Assam, India.
+The town is approximately 150 kilometers from Guwahati, the capital city of Assam, and the journey takes about three hours.
+Travelers entering Bhutan through Samdrup Jongkhar will embark on a scenic journey through Trashigang, the country’s largest district, followed by stops in Mongar, Bumthang, Trongsa, Wangdue Phodrang, and, finally, the capital, Thimphu.
+This route spans about 700 kilometers and generally takes a minimum of three days to reach Thimphu.

-You will be endorsed by the immigration officers upon your arrival before you are issued with a permit.
-Make sure you go personally.
-You may have to carry your passport (also some passport photographs) or voter’s registration card.
+Upon your arrival in Bhutan, immigration officers will endorse your permit.
+It is essential to be present in person, and you may be required to carry your passport (along with some passport photographs) or a voter’s registration card.
 If you plan to travel by road, the endorsement is done at the entry points in Phuentsholing, Samdrup Jongkhar, and Gelephu.
-If by flight, you will enter from the Paro Airport.
+If you arrive by flight, your entry will be through the Paro Airport.
 Bhutan welcomes you to explore its rich culture and stunning landscapes, so make your travel plans and embark on a memorable journey to this Himalayan jewel.